Coronavirus jolt in Vietnam casts pall over Communist Party's coronation congress | Health

 "During the congress, we have to stay very calm, so the delivery of this news should be done in such a way as to not create any complicated thinking among the people alongside the congress," Phuc told members of the national COVID-19 taskforce, according to a recording of the meeting reviewed by Reuters.
 "We need to take strong measures to effectively prevent community infection," Phuc said.
 "We'll do it fast but calmly, so as not to cause disorder in people's lives, and especially to ensure the success of the congress."

-Health Minister Nguyen Thanh Long told the same meeting that the new outbreak, centred in a province near Hanoi, could be worse than an earlier outbreak in the tourist city of Danang.
+Health Minister Nguyen Thanh Long told the meeting the new outbreak, centred in a province near Hanoi, could be worse than an earlier outbreak in the tourist city of Danang.
 HUGE EFFORTS

+The education minister ordered schools in the affected areas to close, with some schools in the capital advising their students to wear masks and prepare for the possibility that they may have to study online.
+The outbreak had spread to two more areas, state media reported late on Thursday, referring to cases in Bac Ninh province and the nearby port city of Hai Phong.

-The unwelcome jolt came just as Vietnam earned a top three spot in a survey of how well countries around the world have handled the pandemic and was keenly felt by investors: The Vietnamese stock index dropped 6.67% on Thursday to its lowest point since Dec.
+The unwelcome jolt came just as Vietnam earned a top three spot in a survey of how well countries around the world have handled the pandemic.
+The Vietnamese stock index dropped 6.67% on Thursday to its lowest point since Dec.
 4. Authorities rushed to test tens of thousands after the health ministry reported two locally transmitted cases, one of which was exposed to an individual who had tested positive in Japan for the more contagious B.1.1.7 UK variant.

 Health Minister Long said at the meeting on the sidelines of the Party congress that Vietnam had so far not seen so many tests come back positive: a total of 72 out of 138 people to have come into contact with one of the two new cases reported on Thursday morning tested positive for the virus, Long said.
 A village and an electronics factory was locked down on Thursday, with 2,340 workers quarantined in Hai Duong - a province next to Hanoi - and huge contact tracing efforts launched.